 Through baseline surveillance, an unbiased selection of positive samples from 24 sentinel labs (selected based on geographical dispersion and diversity of clinical patterns) are analysed in designated sequencing platforms.
 Currently, 6.338 Belgian sequences are available on GISAID.
 During weeks 6,7 and 8, 670 samples have been sequenced as part of the baseline surveillance, among which 292 were 20I/501Y.V1 (43,6%), 34 were 20H/501Y.V2 (5%) and 8 were 20J/501Y.V3 (1,2%).

-The majority of new infections occurring in Belgium are now caused by a VOC, and this phenomenon drives now the dynamic of the epidemic in the country.
+The majority of new infections occurring in Belgium are now caused by a VOC.
+Collectively, they are now driving the dynamics of the epidemic and are causing the number of daily infections to start rising again.

 Authors (National Reference Laboratory – UZ Leuven and KU Leuven):